mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 ## Protocol limitations

-### Limitations with MySQL Protocol support (MySQLClient)
+### Limitations with MySQL/MariaDB Protocol support (MariaDBClient)

-* Compression is not included in the MySQL server handshake.
+* Compression is not included in the server handshake.

 * MariaDB MaxScale does not support `KILL QUERY ID <query_id>` type statements.
 If a query by a query ID is to be killed, it needs to be done